 Try the following exercise problem and post your answer in the comment box below!
 Let’s see who can post the right answer.

 Exercise problem: A shaft is transmitting 97.5 kW at 180 r.p.m.
 If the allowable shear stress in the material is 60 MPa, find the suitable diameter for the shaft.
-The shaft is not to twist more than 1° in a length of 3 metres.
+The shaft is not to twist more than 1° in a length of 3 meters.
 Take C = 80 GPa.

 Not sure